 - Palliative care.
 In addition to the other measures used to treat cancer, your doctor may recommend palliative care: a strategy that helps relieve discomfort and manage the symptoms associated with both cancer and cancer treatments.

 Discuss your treatment options with your doctor carefully and begin treatment for your cancer as soon as possible.
 Not only can prompt treatment help improve the outcome of your diagnosis, it can show vital evidence that you have taken the steps necessary to address your cancer.
 Showing that you sought treatment and did your best to recover can make it easier for you to get the funds you deserve from an AFFF cancer lawsuit, following your cancer diagnosis.

 - Get in touch with experienced firefighting foam cancer lawyers as soon as possible.

-Once you receive a cancer diagnosis, contact an experienced law firm to discuss your right to compensation and whether you can file a claim against the company whom produced the AFFF that caused your cancer.
-You need an attorney who will keep your best interests in mind and, if necessary, go to bat for you to help you seek the compensation you deserve.
+Once you receive a cancer diagnosis, contact an experienced law firm to discuss your right to compensation and whether you can file a claim against the company that produced the AFFF that caused your cancer.
+You need a Firefighting foam attorney who will keep your best interests in mind and, if necessary, go to bat for you to help you seek the compensation you deserve.

 Look for an attorney who:

 - Has extensive experience in serious and catastrophic injury claims, including claims against AFFF manufacturers.
 You want an attorney who knows the court system, knows what to expect from your claim, and understands the law with regards to your cancer diagnosis and AFFF exposure.

 - Will meet with you at a convenient time and place.
 You may want an attorney who will come to you, rather than requiring you to come to them as you undergo cancer treatments.
 In other cases, you may prefer an attorney who can meet with you via electronic means, especially if you have a type of cancer or need a kind of treatment that may dampen your immune system.